 Overall, this is a really interesting wrist brace because the design is fairly simple, yet well-thought out enough that it's still convenient and effective for many different injuries or conditions, even though you may not see lots of these around.
-Therefore, if you know you will be needing a wrist brace for at least a while, and especially if you know you can also benefit from heat and cold therapy (perhaps for carpal tunnel syndrome), then this is one of the top selections in that regard.
+Therefore, if you know you will be needing a wrist brace for at least a while, and especially if you know you can also benefit from heat and cold therapy, then this is one of the top selections in that regard.

 The CopperJoint Wrist Support is your standard compression sleeve, but a little bit thicker.
 To be clear, this wrist compression sleeve provides little to no support/stability for the wrist, so it will permit full motion in flexion and extension.
-Its primary purpose is to provide mild compression to the wrist area, which is known to help with pain and discomfort associated with carpal tunnel syndrome.
+Its primary purpose is to provide mild compression to the wrist area.

 This product markets the therapeutic effect of copper infused fabric.
 The thought here is that the release of positive ions facilitates health and well-being, but this notion is still highly debated with no definitive proof that copper works in this manner, or at least to an extent that is noticeable.
 However, the copper-infused fabric does have one clear benefit: It is more effective at killing bacteria, and therefore, these anti-microbial properties increase the odor-resistance properties of the brace, which is a highly convenient factor that could be worth something to lots of people.